MicrosoftDocs/architecture-center/docs/reference-architectures/identity/adds-forest.md

 # Create an Active Directory Domain Services (AD DS) resource forest in Azure

-This reference architecture shows how to create a separate Active Directory domain in Azure that is trusted by domains in your on-premises AD forest. [**Deploy this solution.**](#deploy-the-solution)
+This reference architecture shows how to create a separate Active Directory domain in Azure that is trusted by domains in your on-premises AD forest. [**Deploy this solution**](#deploy-the-solution).

 ![Secure hybrid network architecture with separate Active Directory domains](./images/adds-forest.png)